UK firm ‘disappointed’ as merger plans come to naught

 In an update on Tuesday, Kistos outlined that it was “disappointed” since despite its “repeated attempts,” the board of Serica “failed to engage meaningfully either with respect to Kistos’ proposed offer for Serica or the terms of Serica’s offer for Kistos despite the board of directors of both companies acknowledging the industrial logic in combining the portfolios of the two companies.”
 Due to this, Kistos informed that it will not make a firm offer for Serica.

 According to the UK firm, its board “remains confident” in its strategic direction and positioning as an “independent North Sea gas champion and proactive consolidator in the sector.”
 In line with this, the company’s board remains focussed on the delivery of Kistos’ strategic goals and intends to continue to pursue “other paths” to deliver further on those goals, “with the objective of enhancing shareholder value and driving scale and consolidation.”

-In a separate statement, Serica Energy confirmed that it does not intend to make an offer for Kistos, as it has “not been possible to reach an agreement” with the other firm on the terms or structure of a revised possible offer, after its offer from 8 July 2022 was rejected.
+In a separate statement, Serica Energy confirmed that it did not intend to make an offer for Kistos, as it had “not been possible to reach an agreement” with the other firm on the terms or structure of a revised possible offer, after its offer from 8 July 2022 was rejected.